Plague (disease): Biological weapon

 The plague has a long history as a biological weapon.
-Historical accounts from ancient China and medieval Europe detail the use of infected animal carcasses, such as cows or horses, and human carcasses, by the Xiongnu/Huns, Mongols, Turks and other groups, to contaminate enemy water supplies.
-Han Dynasty General Huo Qubing is recorded to have died of such contamination while engaging in warfare against the Xiongnu.
+Historical accounts from ancient China and medieval Europe details the use of infected animal carcasses, such as cows or horses, and human carcasses, by the Xiongnu/Huns, Mongols, Turks and other groups, to contaminate enemy water supplies.
+Han dynasty general Huo Qubing is recorded to have died of such contamination while engaging in warfare against the Xiongnu.
 Plague victims were also reported to have been tossed by catapult into cities under siege.

 In 1347, the Genoese possession of Caffa, a great trade emporium on the Crimean peninsula, came under siege by an army of Mongol warriors of the Golden Horde under the command of Jani Beg.
 After a protracted siege during which the Mongol army was reportedly withering from the disease, they decided to use the infected corpses as a biological weapon.
 The corpses were catapulted over the city walls, infecting the inhabitants.
 This event might have led to the transfer of the Black Death via their ships into the south of Europe, possibly explaining its rapid spread.

 During World War II, the Japanese Army developed weaponized plague, based on the breeding and release of large numbers of fleas.
 During the Japanese occupation of Manchuria, Unit 731 deliberately infected Chinese, Korean and Manchurian civilians and prisoners of war with the plague bacterium.
 These subjects, termed "maruta" or "logs", were then studied by dissection, others by vivisection while still conscious.
-Members of the unit such as Shiro Ishii were exonerated from the Tokyo tribunal by Douglas MacArthur but 12 of them were prosecuted in the Khabarovsk War Crime Trials in 1949 during which some admitted having spread bubonic plague within a 36 km radius around the city of Changde.
+Members of the unit such as Shirō Ishii were exonerated from the Tokyo tribunal by Douglas MacArthur but 12 of them were prosecuted in the Khabarovsk War Crime Trials in 1949 during which some admitted having spread bubonic plague within a 36 km radius around the city of Changde.

 Ishii innovated bombs containing live mice and fleas, with very small explosive loads, to deliver the weaponized microbes, overcoming the problem of the explosive killing the infected animal and insect by the use of a ceramic, rather than metal, casing for the warhead.
 While no records survive of the actual usage of the ceramic shells, prototypes exist and are believed to have been used in experiments during WWII.

 After World War II, both the United States and the Soviet Union developed means of weaponising pneumonic plague.
 Experiments included various delivery methods, vacuum drying, sizing the bacterium, developing strains resistant to antibiotics, combining the bacterium with other diseases (such as diphtheria), and genetic engineering.
 Scientists who worked in USSR bio-weapons programs have stated that the Soviet effort was formidable and that large stocks of weaponised plague bacteria were produced.
-Information on many of the Soviet and US projects are largely unavailable.
+Information on many of the Soviet and US projects is largely unavailable.
 Aerosolized pneumonic plague remains the most significant threat.

 The plague can be easily treated with antibiotics.
 Some countries, such as the United States, have large supplies on hand if such an attack should occur, making the threat less severe.